 CAN-SPAM (Email)

-The CAN-SPAM Act applies to all commercial email, including recruiting messages.
-Penalties reach up to $53,088 per violating email, according to the FTC's compliance guide.
-The core requirements: don't use deceptive subject lines, include your physical address, and provide a clear unsubscribe mechanism that you honor within 10 business days.
+CAN-SPAM applies to all commercial email, including recruiting messages.
+Penalties reach up to $53,088 per violating email, according to the FTC’s compliance guide.
+The core requirements: don’t use deceptive subject lines, include your physical address, and provide a clear unsubscribe mechanism that you honor within 10 business days.

 Recruiting emails generally fall under the “transactional or relationship” category, which gives some flexibility.
 But if your message is primarily promoting your company as an employer (rather than presenting a specific opportunity to a specific candidate), it’s commercial email and CAN-SPAM applies in full.